 Gastric banding revisions most commonly involve band removal and conversion to a different operation, either gastric bypass or sleeve gastrectomy.

 Patients who initially achieved good weight loss with gastric banding, and did not develop severe vomiting and/or reflux complications, are typically good candidates for gastric sleeve surgery.

 Patients who never achieved good weight loss with gastric banding, or patients who developed severe reflux with gastric banding, may be better candidates for gastric bypass surgery.

-LAP-BAND® conversion operations to gastric bypass or sleeve gastrectomy sometimes are best done in two operations; one to remove the band, and a second one after 3-6 months to do the sleeve or bypass.
+LAP-BAND® conversion operations to gastric bypass or sleeve gastrectomy can be done in either one or two operations.
+When done in two operations, the first one is to remove the band, and the second one (after 3-6 months) is to do the sleeve or bypass.

-Two operations are often better when LAP-BAND® complications are present – band slippage, band erosion, dilated gastric pouch, esophageal dysfunction.
+Two operations are generally better when LAP-BAND® complications are present – band slippage, band erosion, dilated gastric pouch, esophageal dysfunction.